-Innovate UK has a strong regional distribution of it's funding.
-Whilst the South East followed by London have the most significant grant awards almost double the amount is awarded to the regions sitting outside of these combined areas.
+Innovate UK has a strong regional distribution of funding.
+The South East followed by London have been awarded the largest volume of grant funding these regions are the most densely populated by scaleup companies.

-The large volume of grant funding for the South East was partially generated by a series of deals secured by Oxbotica.
-Spun out from the University of Oxfordin 2014, the business combines developments in AI, physics, robotics and maths to create autonomous vehicle software.
+The large volume of grant funding for the South East was also partially generated by a series of deals secured by Oxbotica.
+Spun out from the University of Oxford in 2014, the business combines developments in AI, physics, robotics and maths to create autonomous vehicle software.
 In support of these innovations, Oxbotica has secured £13.7m of grants, awarded by Innovate UK on thirteen occasions.